-The mobile friendly algorithm has been announced on the 21st of April and most people are waiting for the impact it will have on mobile searches.
+The mobile-friendly algorithm has been announced on the 21st of April and most people are waiting for the impact it will have on mobile searches.
 Few of them are aware that part of the algorithm was already released in February.
-This had a significant impact on the mobile searches and one of the major targets for this was on mobile apps.
+This had a significant impact on mobile searches and one of the major targets for this was on mobile apps.

 One of the first criteria Google used to determine the rank of an app was based on how many people downloaded and installed it on their devices.
 This changed when app indexing was available.
 This allowed developers to offer certain content within their apps and it was meant to help Google find out more regarding what that app was all about.

 The content submitted by developers acted as a site map and thus it became an important tool that helped them rank apps based on the queries of the users.
 The mobile-friendly algorithm has already changed a few things in the way the search results will be displayed.
 Here is an example that is going to help you understand how things work.

 If an app used app indexing and a user is signed into Google, the mobile searches will rank the apps higher if the content within the app was a match for the query of the users.
 If the app was installed on the device, the content would also rank higher if it was similar to the queries.
 This sounds great, but it has already been changed.